David Pitt-Watson, Baron Pitt-Watson

-David Pitt-Watson is a Scottish business and social entrepreneur and author.
-He is a Fellow at Cambridge Judge Business School, and has been active in various initiatives to promote responsible investment including co-chairing the United Nations Environment Programme Finance Initiative.
+David James Pitt-Watson, Baron Pitt-Watson is a Scottish business and social entrepreneur, author, and life peer.
+He is a Fellow at Cambridge Judge Business School, and has been active in various initiatives to promote responsible investment.
 He chairs the CDC Forum, a community interest company, nurtured by the Royal Society of Arts.
+He was nominated to the House of Lords in December 2025.

 Personal life

 Early life

-Born in 1956 in Aberdeen, Scotland, he is the son of Ian Pitt-Watson and Helen Pitt-Watson.
-He has two sisters, Margaret and Rosemary.
-His grandfather was James Pitt-Watson, Moderator of the General Assembly of the Church of Scotland 1953/4.
+Born in 1956 in Aberdeen, Scotland, he is the son of Ian Pitt-Watson, a minister of the Church of Scotland, and Helen Pitt-Watson.
+He has two sisters.
+His grandfather was James Pitt-Watson, Moderator of the General Assembly of the Church of Scotland in 1953.

 Education

 Pitt-Watson was educated at Bearsden Academy and Aberdeen Grammar School and then at Queen's College, Oxford where he studied Politics, Philosophy and Economics.
 He went on to win a scholarship from the Rotary Foundation to Stanford University Graduate School of Business, where he graduated with an MA and MBA in 1980.